Constitution Day is Sunday, September 17th! Click below to learn more!

 -

 If you miss the Oct.
-24 deadline to online register to vote, you can still register in person.
+21 deadline for online voter registration, you can still register in person.
 You can head to any vote center or to your County Registrar of Voters office to do so.
 You can even register to vote on the day of the election!
 There is no excuse!
-Learn more.

 UCR's Student Registration and Voting